-In circumstances where Council supports closure of a pedestrian accessway, however the Western Australian Planning Commission does not support closure, Council may request that the Commission reconsider its decision.
+In circumstances where Council supports closure of a pedestrian accessway but, the Western Australian Planning Commission does not support closure, Council may request that the Commission reconsider its decision.

-For a request for reconsideration to be initiated, all landowners abutting the pedestrian accessway are required to make a joint request, with the request being supported by 'new information' that addresses the matters raised by the

-Commission in its decision.
-Council will then consider the request and forward the decision to the Western Australian Planning Commission for re-consideration.
+For a request for reconsideration to be initiated, all landowners abutting the pedestrian accessway are required to make a joint request, with the request being supported by "new information" that addresses the matters raised by the Commission in its decision.
+Council will then consider the request and forward the decision to the Western Australian Planning Commission for reconsideration.

-Once the Western Australian Planning Commission has determined the request for re-consideration no further requests can be made.
-The City will consider a new request for closure no less than 18 months from the date of the Commission's decision on the re-consideration.
+Once the Western Australian Planning Commission has determined the request for reconsideration no further requests can be made.
+The City will consider a new request for closure no less than 18 months of the date of the Commission's decision on the reconsideration.

 5.7.
-Alternatives to Closure
+Alternatives to Closure: